Two black men died of covid-19 five days apart. This is what was lost.

 That same week, another black man who worked for the District, Kenneth J. Moore, had begun feeling feverish and short of breath.
 Moore, who counseled and guarded delinquent children, called his doctor.
 The physician told him he might have pneumonia and instructed him to take cold medicine and self-quarantine, just in case.

-By March 28, Moore could hardly inhale, said his fiancee Lisa Epperson, and the couple decided to try a good night’s rest before taking him to the hospital.
+By March 28, Moore could hardly inhale, said his fiancee, Lisa Epperson, and the couple decided to try a good night’s rest before taking him to a hospital.

 The next morning, Moore somehow showered and dressed but was too breathless to make it to the car.
 Epperson called 911.
 Moore, a towering man whose fierce expression belied his devotion to many, died of covid-19 on April 1 at George Washington University Hospital — five days after George Valentine and four miles away.
 He was 52.